marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/README.md

    ```

 3. Create a new project via the Azure Functions Extension:
-   a.
-Name the project `OnbordingByDurableFunction`.
+    - Name the project `OnbordingByDurableFunction`.
-   b.
-Choose `TypeScript` as language.
+    - Choose `TypeScript` as language.
-   c.
-Select `Durable Functions HTTP Starter` as a template as we want to trigger the execution of the Durable Function via an HTTP call.
+    - Select `Durable Functions HTTP Starter` as a template as we want to trigger the execution of the Durable Function via an HTTP call.
-   d.
-Name the Function `OnboardingStarter`.
+    - Name the Function `OnboardingStarter`.
-   e.
-Set the authorization level of the Function to `Anonymous`.
+    - Set the authorization level of the Function to `Anonymous`.

 4. Install the `durable-functions` package via npm `npm install durable-functions`.